 Things got crazy towards the end of Steve Ballmer’s time as Microsoft CEO.
 One of his dumbest moves was buying Nokia.

 Some say the decision cost him his job.
 That wasn’t all.
-Last month Microsoft wrote down US$7.6 billion it spent buying Nokia.
+Last month the software giant wrote down US$7.6 billion it spent buying Nokia.

 Until the acquisition, Google, Facebook, Amazon and, most of all, Apple dominated technology news reports and discussion.

 They still do.
 Yet Microsoft is relevant again.
 In a way the Nokia episode helped the company get back on track, in part by being the catalyst for a much-needed change of leadership.
 It also helped the company’s top brass focus on where the business is and where it can go.

 From the sidelines Ballmer saw Apple win revenue, margin and respect while Microsoft appeared to drift towards irrelevance.

 His last roll of the dice was an ill-judged attempt to remake the business in Apple’s image.
 Hence the talk of “software and devices”.